 At the end of 1999 when Jeff and Wynn decided to retire to Busselton and put Woody Nook on the market, Peter and Jane Bailey became the proud new owners in May 2000.
 Jeff and Wynn's son Neil stayed on as Winemaker/Viticulturist.
 Although Peter and Jane had lived in WA for almost 20 years, at that time they were resident in the USA.
 Thanks to modern technology they were able to become deeply involved with the day to day running of the winery and were regular visitors (for extended periods in Jane’s case).
 In September 2007, after almost 15 years overseas, the Baileys returned to Western Australia permanently.

 Woody Nook now has some 17 hectares of vines, half of which in the original vineyard are non-irrigated and handpicked and include cabernet sauvignon, shiraz, merlot, sauvignon blanc, chenin blanc, chardonnay, semillon and cabernet franc.
 The new 8 hectare vineyard, planted with rootlings in 2007, produced its first sizeable vintage in 2010 with more of the same varietals but also two Spanish ones, tempranillo and graciano.
 These blocks will be irrigated until the vines reach greater maturity and are currently machine picked.
-From a 4-5,000 case production for the past ten years, this figure will have doubled by 2012.
-However, with only a 100 tonne crush, Woody Nook will still be well within the definition (250 tonnes) of a genuine boutique winery.
+From a 4-5,000 case production for the past ten years, this figure had almost doubled by 2012.
+However, with a 75-100 tonne crush, Woody Nook will still be well within the definition (250 tonnes) of a genuine boutique winery.